Manasabalagere/Instagram-User-Analytics/README.md

 - Result:
 Mention what have you achieved while making the project and how do you think it has helped you.

+## Dataset:

+- Commands for creating Database.docx : This fiels consists the entire database

 ## Details of files:

+- Instangram User Analytics-Assingment(SQL FILE).sql : Entire project with the answered queries.

+- Instangram User Analytics-Assingment Report.pdf :The final report of the project.